 To predict the decision of going public based on initial conditions, we create a birth sample that contains all firms in the LBD born after 1978 with 4 to 200 employees in the first year reported in the LBD.
+Our lower cutoff is used to exclude a large group of firms in the LBD that were born with very few employees, and the probability of IPO for this group is almost zero.
+We also manually check firms born with more than 100 employees to make sure they are not created through spinoffs.
 We also eliminate industry-years (based on 3-digit SIC codes) that yield no IPO firms.
-We then specify a dummy variable that equals to one if a firm is in our matched IPO sample and zero otherwise.
+We then specify a dummy variable that equals one if a firm is in our matched IPO sample and zero otherwise.
 We excluded the unmatched IPO firms.
 The growth rates between matched and unmatched IPO firms are not significantly different.

-Our final sample has about 892,000 firm births (given we only include industry-years in which there was an IPO) and the probability of going public is about 0.2%, with variation over time and industries using industries with at least one IPO.
+Our final sample has about 892,000 firm births (given we only include industry-years in which there was an IPO), and the probability of going public is about 0.2%, with variation over time and industries using industries with at least one IPO.
 We identify the age at the IPO as the difference between the offering date and the birth year reported by the LBD.
 We use the birth sample to run our regressions to predict the probability of going public using initial birth conditions.
-We then construct a panel data by tracking firms in the birth sample over time for up to 15 years.
+We then construct a panel data by tracking firms in the birth sample overtime for up to 15 years.
 Our panel data has approximately 5.9 million firm-year observations.